STM32 Digital Piano

 OctavePA1 changes the selected note lower or higher.

-Volume Setting PA5 Frequency / Duty PA6 Frequency / Duty PA7 Frequency / Duty
+Volume Setting Button / Chord PA5 Frequency / Duty PA6 Frequency / Duty PA7 Frequency / Duty

 Octave knob shifts the chord frequency